Vhati/Slipstream-Mod-Manager/skel_common/readme_modders.txt

       tags will be ignored.

-  The following commands that can occur inside a <find...>.
+  The following commands can occur inside a <find...>.

     <mod:find...>
       Searches the context tag's children and acts on them with its own